mikedabeast31/music-bot-discord/README.md

-1. Double Click MusicBot (YOU MUST HAVE PYTHON!)
+1. Double Click MusicBot (YOU MUST HAVE PYTHON!
+AND RUN SETUP.EXE FIRST SO IT CAN PIP INSTALL EVERYTHING)

 2. wait for the python to load and it should open up visual studio